"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Switched-Fabric Network: Or Fabric Network.
 A Switched Network allows any device or node to be switched or interconnected to any other device in the network.
 The InfiniBand interface is interconnected via a Switched-Fabric network.

-Tree Network: The Universal Serial Bus [USB] is a network that uses a Tree Topology.
+Tree Network: A network topology that, from a purely topological viewpoint, resembles an interconnection of star networks in that individual peripheral nodes are required to transmit to and receive from one other node only, toward a central node, and are not required to act as repeaters or regenerators.
+The Universal Serial Bus [USB] is a network that uses a Tree Topology.
 The USB Host Controller is the trunk that branches out to a USB Hub or a USB device.
 A USB device terminates a branch while a USB Hub may branch out to another Hub or USB device.
 Each new USB Hub may branch out again until the maximum devices in the network is reached [128].

 Twisted Ring Network